Go to Facebook to interact. Home

 In the third year of Cyrus king of Persia, a revelation was given to Daniel (who was called Belteshazzar).
 Its message was true and it concerned a great war.
 The understanding of the message came to him in a vision.
 At that time I, Daniel, mourned for three weeks.
 I ate no choice food; no meat or wine touched my lips; and I used no lotions at all until the three weeks were over.
 On the twenty-fourth day of the first month, as I was standing on the bank of the great river, the Tigris, I looked up and there before me was a man dressed in linen, with a belt of the finest gold around his waist.
 His body was like chrysolite, his face like lightning, his eyes like flaming torches, his arms and legs like the gleam of burnished bronze, and his voice like the sound of a multitude.
 I, Daniel, was the only one who saw the vision; the men with me did not see it, but such terror overwhelmed them that they fled and hid themselves.
 So I was left alone, gazing at this great vision; I had no strength left, my face turned deathly pale and I was helpless.
 Then I heard him speaking, and as I listened to him, I fell into a deep sleep, my face to the ground.

 The third year of Cyrus was 534 BC.
 In his first year, he had decreed that the Jews could return to their homeland and rebuild their temple at Jerusalem (Ezra 1).
-However, although the Jews were now free to go home, only a handful had taken Cyrus up on his offer.
-Because of this, Daniel was greatly concerned and experienced intense emotional and spiritual pain over it.
+However, although the Jews were now free to go home, only a few had taken Cyrus up on his offer.
+Because of this, Daniel was greatly concerned, and it caused him intense emotional and spiritual pain.
 He was in the twilight of his life now, being well past 90 years old.
-Even so, he fasted for 3 weeks and had not so much as bathed.
-Because of his great heart and deep concern for God's chosen people ... he was given a glimpse behind the curtain into the spirit world.
-The spirit world, by the way, is the real world that lies behind our physical world and its universe.
-It is a realm that is very mysterious to us earthbound humans, yet, it is far more tangible and real than any mere physical reality.
-It is the realm of true reality ... the reality of God and His Christ, the city of God, saints, thrones, angels, demons, Satan, Heaven, Hell and the Lake of Fire.
+Even so, he fasted for 3 weeks and did not so much as bathe.
+Because of his great heart and deep concern about God's chosen people ... he was given a glimpse behind the curtain into the spirit world.
+The spirit world, by the way, is the real world that is the foundation under our physical world and its universe.
+It is a realm that is very mysterious to we earthbound humans, yet, it is far more tangible and real than any mere physical reality.
+It is the realm of true reality ... the reality of God and His Christ, the city of God, saints, thrones, angels, demons, Satan, Heaven, Hell, and the Lake of Fire.
 Both Colossians 1:16, and Ephesians 6:12, speak of it.

-For by him (Jesus Christ) all things were created: things in heaven and on earth, visible and invisible, whether thrones or powers or rulers or authorities; all things were created by him and for him.
+For by him (Christ Jesus) all things were created: things in heaven and on earth, visible and invisible, whether thrones or powers or rulers or authorities; all things were created by him and for him.
 Col. 1:16

 For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.
 Eph.
 6:12

-Daniel says that on the twenty fourth day of the first month, as he was standing on the bank of the great river, the Tigris ... he looked up ... and saw a man standing before him.
+Daniel states that on the twenty fourth day of the first month, as he was standing on the bank of the great river, the Tigris ... he looked up ... and saw a man standing before him.
 From Daniel's description of the man, there is little doubt that the Person he saw that day was none other than the pre-incarnate Son of God.
 His description is almost identical to that of the glorified Christ whom John saw in Revelation 1.
 How wonderfully appropriate and incredibly special this vision was.
 Daniel was coming to the end of his life on Earth and, in a manner of speaking, was at the very door of Heaven.
 And who shows up?
 Jesus.
 Isn't that just like our Lord?
-One of His greatest desires, by the way, is that his saints be in his presence and see him as he is ... in all of his glory.
-As you have it in his prayer for you and me in John 17:24,
+One of His greatest desires is that his saints be with him and see him in all of his glory.
+As we have it in his prayer for us in John 17:24,

 Father, I want those you have given me to be with me where I am, and to see my glory, the glory you have given me because you loved me before the creation of the world.

-So, the pre-incarnate Son of God himself appeared before Daniel that day, in all of his beautiful and radiant glory.
-It was an unspeakable event and wonderful privilege for Daniel to behold his Savior and God that day ... there on the bank of the Tigris River.
-At long last, he was able to look upon the very one he had so long read about, prayed to, fellowshipped and walked with, all those many years.
-That this was, indeed, the pre-incarnate Christ ... is virtually without question.
+So, the pre-incarnate Son of God himself appeared before Daniel that day, in all of his beauty and radiant glory.
+It was an incredible circumstance and wonderful privilege for Daniel ... beholding his Savior and God ... there on the bank of the Tigris River.
+At long last, he was able to look upon the very one he had so long studied, prayed to, fellowshipped, and walked with, all those many years.
+That he was, indeed, the pre-incarnate Christ ... is virtually without question.
 Let's break down Daniel's description here.

-2. ...belt was of the finest gold around his waist.
+2. ...his belt was of the finest gold around his waist.
 This is an accessory of a King (cp.
 Revelation 1:13).

-3. ...body was like chrysolite.
+3. ...his body was like chrysolite.
 Chrysolite is a beautiful, light reflecting, clear stone.
 I'm not sure if it has a particular connection here, but chrysolite was the first stone in the fourth row on the Ephod that was worn by the Aaronic High Priest.
-It stood for the tribe of Levi (the tribe of the priesthood under the Law).
+It stood for the tribe of Levi (the tribe of priesthood under the Law).

-4. ...face was like lightening.
+4. ...his face was like lightening.
 What an analogy.
-When Daniel looked upon the face of the one standing before him ... it was blinding (cp.
+When Daniel looked upon the face of the one standing before him ... it was blinding to behold (cp.
 Revelation 1:13).

-5. ...eyes like flaming torches.
+5. ...his eyes like flaming torches.
 This speaks of the fact that this was the omniscient One who knows all things and reads one's thoughts afar off (cp.
 Revelation 1:14; Hebrews 4:13; Jeremiah 23:24).

-6. ...arms and legs were like the gleam of burnished bronze.
+6. ...his arms and legs were like the gleam of burnished bronze.
 This speaks of the hardened limbs that will one day execute judgment upon the ungodly.
-He is the Judge of the Whole Earth (cp.
+He alone is the Judge of the Whole Earth (cp.
 Revelation 1:15; John 5:22).

-7. ...voice was like the sound of a multitude.
+7. ...his voice was like the sound of a multitude.
 This spoke of his raw power.
 He is the Omnipotent One ... the one who spoke all things into existence and presently holds all things together by the word of his power (cp.
 Revelation 1:15; Matthew 28:18; Hebrews 1:3).

-Beloved, as was the case with Daniel that day, each and every one of us too will one day see and stand before this same, glorious, Savior and God.
+Beloved, as was the case with Daniel that day, one day you and I too will see and stand before this same, glorious, Savior and God.
 That being the case, how should we prepare for that awesome day?

-A. First, learn to love him now.
+A. First, come to love him now.
 Then, there will be no fear when we behold him face to face.
 As you have it in I John 3:18-19,

 My little children, let us not love in word, neither in tongue; but in deed and in truth.
 And hereby we know that we are of the truth, and shall assure our hearts before him.

 B. Second, become his friend now.
-Then, he will not be a stranger to us when he appears.
+Then, he will not be a stranger to us when we see him in the flesh.
 As you have it in John 15:15,

 Henceforth I call you not servants; for the servant knoweth not what his lord doeth: but I have called you friends; for all things that I have heard of my Father I have made known unto you.
 (KJV)